-In the longer term, by 2025, the Group engaged to collaborate with tenants to increase transparency of brands on health and sustainability and to expand healthy and sustainable alternatives in 100% of its Flagship assets.
+Down syndrome or cognitive disorders, has set up shop in Westfield exhibition on autism in April titled "We are all different - 100 portraits tenants to increase transparency of brands on health and sustainability to change the way we view autism", organised with the charity and to expand healthy and sustainable alternatives in 100% of its Flagship assets.
 This translates in increasing the presence of a sustainable offer through partnerships with existing tenants while integrating new sustainable brand leaders in the portfolio (see section 2.3.5.2 An attractive, distinctive and sustainable offering).